dgaydukov/cert-ocpjp11/files/ocpjp11.md

 set with compatator that returns 0 => [1]
 ```

-HashSet(HashMap) - uniquness is guarantees by `equeals` method
+HashSet(HashMap) - uniqueness is guaranteed by `equeals` method
-TreeSet(TreeMap) - uniquness is guarantess by `compare/compareTo` methods
+TreeSet(TreeMap) - uniqueness is guaranteed by `compare/compareTo` methods

 `SortedSet` has 2 methods to finds subsets `headSet` and `tailSet`
 ```java